axians/microServiceBus.docs/nav/_quickreference/services-and-scripts-in-microservicebus-in-depth.md

 * **this.SubmitMessage(msg, format, headers)**

-  Sends the message to the next service in the flow in a specified format with or without headers
+  Creates a new context and sends the message to the next service in the flow in a specified format with or without headers.

   `@parameters` : msg (object or binary), format (string), headers (needs to be formatted as following : [{Variable : "[key]", Value : "[value]"}])

   `@returns` : _Void_